adam-jb/disease-spread/README.md

-# Simulates the efficacy of herd immunity for different input parameters
+# Simulations of the efficacy of herd immunity with various parameters

 Functions to model a network and the spread of disease through that network over time.